azat-io/azat-io-old/content/en/fluid-interfaces.md

 ![postcss-responsive >](/posts/fluid-interfaces-02.webp =176x220)

-All this math seems to be unnecessarily tedious, especially when it comes to developing a large web application or an entire design system.
-Therefore, for the audience's titillation, I filed the corresponding plugin [postcss-responsive](https://github.com/azat-io/postcss-responsive).
+This mathematics seems tedious, especially when it comes to developing a large web application or an entire design system.

+To simplify the task, I created a corresponding plugin, [postcss-responsive](https://github.com/azat-io/postcss-responsive).

-To use fluid typography in your project, just install the PostCSS plugin:
+To use responsive typography in the project, it is sufficient to install the PostCSS plugin:

 ```sh
 pnpm add postcss-responsive
 ```

-Next, add it to our PostCSS config:
+Next, add plugin to PostCSS config:

 ```json
 {